 - I. Forty hours from the following: - 1) Music Theory and Composition: 212, 213, 222, 223. - 2) Music History and Literature: 162, 163. - 3) Four semester credits of a single major instrument including voice.
-Declared majors concentrating in performance must enroll in studio instruction every semester on campus.

-- 4) Six semester credits of ensemble, at least four of which must be from Cappella Nova, Wind Symphony/Orchestra, or Accompanying. - 5) Eight semester credits of upper-division theory or composition.
-Remainder chosen from Music 316, 318, 321, 324, 329, 331, 416.
+Declared majors concentrating in performance must enroll in studio instruction every semester on campus. - 4) Six semester credits of ensemble, at least four of which must be from Cappella Nova, Wind Symphony/Orchestra, or Accompanying. - 5) Eight semester credits of upper-division theory or composition.
+Remainder chosen from Music 314, 316, 318, 321, 324, 329, 331, 416.
 Composition majors must take one of the following: Music 324, 329.
-Performance and composition majors must take Music 314. - 6) Four semester credits of upper-division music history or literature, chosen from Music 302, 361, 362, 363, 380. - 7) Pass the piano proficiency examination. - 8) Two semester credits in Music 490.
+Performance and composition majors must take Music 314. - 6) Four semester credits of upper-division music history or literature, chosen from Music 302, 305, 306, 361, 362, 363, 380. - 7) Pass the piano proficiency examination. - 8) Two semester credits in Music 490.
 Senior project requirements by area of major: a) Composition: Preparation of professional-quality manuscripts.
-Recital of original musical works; graded by jury. b) Ethnomusicology: Thesis in ethnomusicology; graded by committee. c) Musicology: Thesis in musicology; graded by committee. d) Music Education: i) work sample similar to those required by our graduate school's M.A.T. program. ii) satisfactory evaluations by both cooperating teachers. iii) satisfactory evaluation by the supervising faculty member. iv) public or videotaped demonstration of work with students for faculty review. - e) Performance: Recital on the major instrument; graded by jury. - II.
+Degree recital review, recital of original musical works; graded by jury. b) Ethnomusicology: Thesis in ethnomusicology; graded by committee. c) Musicology: Thesis in musicology; graded by committee. d) Music Education: i) work sample similar to those required by our graduate school's M.A.T. program. ii) satisfactory evaluations by both cooperating teachers. iii) satisfactory evaluation by the supervising faculty member. iv) public or videotaped demonstration of work with students for faculty review. e) Performance: Degree recital review, recital on the major instrument; graded by jury. - II.
 Four credits of specific requirements by area of major: a) Composition: Three credits of Music 392 and one additional credit of Western ensemble.
 It is strongly recommended that composers who wish to pursue graduate work take both Music 324 and 329, as well as Music 331, 416. b) Ethnomusicology: One additional course in ethnomusicology.
 Recommended: Sociology/Anthropology 100 or 110, 200. c) Musicology: Music 361.
-Recommended: Music 362, 363. d) Music Education: Music 331 and two credits from Music 385, 386, 387, - 388, 389 (1 credit each).
+Recommended: Music 362, 363. d) Music Education: Music 331 and two credits from Music 385, 386, 387, 388, 389 (1 credit each).
 Recommended: Music 416 and Education 201. e) Performance: Three additional credits of instruction on the major instrument.
 One additional credit of Western ensemble.
-Recommended: Four additional credits of Western ensemble, as well as Music 331, 416.
+Recommended: Junior recital, four additional credits of Western ensemble, as well as Music 331, 416, and a pedagogy course in a related area.